memorysafety/website/content/en/initiative/rustls/rustls-work-priorities.md

 Enables use of rustls in more memory-constrained environments. ([Ticket](https://github.com/rustls/rustls/issues/283))

-**13. FIPS Certification**
+**13. Enable Pluggable Cryptographic Back-ends**

+Allow Rustls consumers to plug in cryptographic back-end alternatives to *ring*.

+**14. FIPS Certification for Default Cryptographic Library**

-Many organizations deploying TLS libraries required FIPS certification.
-Rustls cannot be deployed at many organizations until it is FIPS certified.
+Many organizations deploying TLS libraries require FIPS certification.
+We should get the default cryptographic back-end for Rustls FIPS certified.